Proac-Tee/weather-project/README.md

-# weather-project
+# Weather-project

+## Introduction

 The goal of this project is to generate the current weather log using APIs, Node.js and Express library

+## Technologies

+- HTML
+- JavaScript
+- Express.js
+- Node.js

-# To instal dependencies
+# To install dependencies

-use npm install
+- run npm install

 # To start

-use npm start
+- run npm start